nvdtf/flow-nft-scaffold/README.md

 # Cadence NFT Scaffold

 Starter template to create a new Cadence NFT project on Flow.
+Cadence code is from https://github.com/onflow/flow-nft

 ## Setup